evgenyneu/ios-imagescroll-swift/README.md

 ## How to copy this control to your project

 * In your storyboard 'Use Auto Layout' setting must enabled.
-* Copy files `ViewController.swift` into your project.
+* Copy `ViewController.swift` file into your project.
 * Copy Image Scroll View Controller into your storyboard, like this:

 <img src='https://raw.githubusercontent.com/evgenyneu/ios-imagescroll-swift/master/graphics/copy_image_scroll_view_controller.png' width='357' alt='Copy Image View Controller'>